emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson1.md

 ## Conclusion

 Today, we learned how to deploy our first contract, declare a variable, write a function, and execute a script.
 Wow!
 That's a lot.
 But it wasn't too bad, right?

-## Quests

-For todays quest, please load up a new [Flow playground](https://play.flow.com) just like we did in this lesson.
-You will use that for writing your code.

-1. Deploy a contract to an account called "GoodbyeWorld".
-Inside that contract, declare a constant variable named `farewell`, and make it have type `String`.
-Initialize it to "Goodbye, World!" when your contract gets deployed.

-2. Check that your variable `farewell` actually equals "Goodbye, World!" by executing a script to read that variable.
-Include a screenshot of the output.

-Good luck!